-We studied several different data sets to see what content is most interesting users of the existing website.
+We studied several different data sets to see what content is most interesting to users of the existing website.
 We looked at data from Google Analytics to see which pages are most popular.
-We reviewed DNREC news releases to see what information are we pushing out.
-We looked at records of media and other inquiries to learn what are people asking about.
+We reviewed DNREC news releases to see what information we are pushing out.
+We looked at records of media and other inquiries to learn what people are asking about.
 And we have begun a series of surveys, asking users of the new site what they want to see.

 Based on that review, we have identified twelve topic areas to start with.
 We’ve created portal pages for each topic area.
 Each has links to the most popular and most useful pages about each topic on the existing DNREC website.
 They include contact information, public meeting information, and links to news, social media, and other sources.

 Topic-based tags on the state’s News Server link DNREC news releases to each topic area.

 The list of featured topic pages may change over time, as different issues come to the fore.
 Some issues are seasonal.
 Some may rise to prominence as the work of the agency, and the needs of our constituents, change.